a710323/CSE417/README.md

 # CSE417T-Intro to Machine Learning at Washington University in St. Louis (WUSTL)

-This is my work of CSE417T at WashU
+This is my work of CSE417T at WashU during spring 2019

+Note: The course slides are from spring 2020 as the instructor in spring 2019 did not post any course slide.

 # Disclaimer: